-To provide students with a good understanding of the principles and process for using the Model Driven Architecture strategy to build Domain-based Platform Independent Models using SysML and UML, with a focus on military aerospace applications.
-To allow students to perform large-scale integration of such models to form a coherent set of components to use as the basis for platform-specific design and implementation.
+To provide delegates with a sound understanding of the principles and process for using the Model Driven Architecture strategy to build Domain-based Platform Independent Models using UML, with a focus on military applications.
+To allow delegates to perform large-scale integration of such models to form a coherent set of components to use as the basis for platform-specific design and implementation.

 This course is tool agnostic, and the techniques presented are applicable to all mainstream UML tools.

-The course content covers the key elements of SysML for modelling the system architecture, and UML as a platform-independent modeling formalism.
-It incorporates examples drawn from military aerospace systems to illustrate how the various models are constructed and organised.
+The course content covers the key elements of UML for describing the system architecture and for platform-independent domain modelling.
+It incorporates real-world examples to illustrate how the various models are constructed and organised.
 Delegates will consolidate their understanding through a series of practical group exercises.

-This gives an overall picture of the MDA process, and the primary artefacts produced during that process.
+Gives an overall picture of the Model Driven Architecture (MDA) process, and the primary UML artefacts produced by that process.

-This deals with all aspects of modeling classes, associations, generalisations and attributes, using a variety of exercises.
-The UML Class Diagram Is the primary notation used.
-Students gain confidence in static modeling using a variety of exercises, some based upon aerospace systems.
+Deals with all aspects of modelling classes, associations, generalisations and attributes, using a variety of exercises.
+The UML Class Diagram is the primary notation used.
+Delegates gain confidence in class modelling using a variety of exercises, most based upon aerospace systems.

-This explains the principles of partitioning a system into separate domains, and provides proven techniques for finding and defining a coherent set of domains.
+Explains the principles of partitioning a system into separate domains, and provides proven techniques for finding and defining a coherent set of domains.
 The UML Package Diagram is introduced as a means of representing the domains and their dependencies.
 The principles of domain partitioning are illustrated using real-world examples of military land-based and airborne systems.

-This covers the process of defining operations and state charts for the classes in each domain.
-It emphasises the importance of establishing the overall interaction pattern using UML Communication Diagrams prior to construction of the individual state charts.
+Covers the process of defining operations and building UML Statechart Diagrams for the classes in each domain.
+It emphasises the importance of establishing the overall interaction pattern using UML Sequence Diagrams prior to construction of the individual Statechart Diagrams.

-This provides illustrations of a number of common patterns used in platform independent models.
-In each case, students are given guidelines about when to apply the pattern, and the benefits achieved.
+Provides illustrations of a number of common patterns used in platform independent models.
+In each case, delegates are given guidelines about when to apply the pattern, and the benefits achieved.
 Delegates practice applying these patterns during a number of exercises based upon military land-based and airborne systems.